pagopa/gitops/.github/PULL_REQUEST_TEMPLATE.md

 ### Type of changes

-- [ ] Add new pipeline
+- [ ] Add new build definition
-- [ ] Update pipeline configuration
+- [ ] Update build definition configuration
-- [ ] Remove pipeline
+- [ ] Remove build definition

-### :warning: If it's new pipeline with code review have you added pagopa-github-bot -> Role: admin?
+### :warning: If it's new build definition with code review have you added pagopa-github-bot -> Role: admin?

 - [ ] Yes
 - [ ] No